biostat-duan-lab/UNSemblePRS/README.md

 # Load the core functions
 source("utils_UNSemblePRS.R")

-# Run UNSemblePRS on a matrix of pre-trained PRS scores
+# Run UNSemblePRS by using simulated pre-trained PRS scores (prepared in matrix format)
 # (see example_code.R for a fully reproducible example)
 ensemble_prs <- UNSemblePRS(prs_matrix)
 ```